I Got Scalp Injections For My Thinning Hair — & This Is What Happened

 I nodded.
 I realized I’d given hair loss my best fight.
 If voluminous locks weren’t in my future, I’d find other ways to feel beautiful.
 A woman is not the sum of hairs on her head.

-“Would you like local anaesthesia this time?” asked Dr. Dubow, picking up a syringe.
+“Would you like local anesthesia this time?” asked Dr. Dubow, picking up a syringe.

 "Yes," I said.
 "Please."

-Note: Correction: An earlier version of this story noted the blood taken was 500 cc's.
-It is actually 50 cc's.